Skip to main content

 Background

-City of Somerville will be distributing 1200 free monthly MBTA transit passes to eligible households through the Somerville Public Schools Family Liaisons.
-These passes are pre-loaded with monthly bus and subway passes and will be valid from December, 2022, through October, 2023.
-Passes are available to Parents and Guardians of all SPS students of any age or grade.
+The City of Somerville will be distributing a limited amount of free monthly MBTA transit passes to eligible households through the SPS Family Liaisons.
+These passes are pre-loaded with monthly bus and subway passes and will be valid from time of distribution, through June 2024.
+Passes are available to parents and guardians of all SPS students of any age or grade.

 Application